Community Rule: Relationship with other texts from Qumran

+The text is likely one of the oldest documents original to the community, with a hypothesized composition date of around 100 BC, and the 1QS scroll being written about 25 years after.
+According to Geza Vermes, "no writings in ancient Jewish sources parallel to the Community Rule, but a similar type of literature flourished among Christians" during the early church, including such texts as the Didache, the Didascalia, and the Apostolic Constitution.

 The Community Rule is closely related to the Damascus Document, another Qumran text.
 The conclusion of the Damascus Document, which has only been preserved in fragments, largely contains the same text as the Community Rule.
 The structure and terminology used in both works also show similarities.
 However, there are also differences, particularly in the choice of words.
 For example, the community in the Damascus Document (as well as in 1QSa, the Community Rule) is consistently referred to as עדה (edah), as opposed to יחד (jachad) in the Community Rule.

 According to Charlotte Hempel, the relationship between the Damascus Document and the Community Rule "has been a central issue in Scrolls scholarship" ever since it became clear that the Damascus Document, which was already known before from the Cairo Geniza, is also represented in Qumran.

 In 1998, Hempel argued that the Community Rule represents a community the parent group of which were the creators of the Damascus Document, which was an older document.

 On the other hand, according to Annette Steudel (2012), the literary comparison of the Community Rule and the Damascus Document shows that the Damascus Document represents a rewriting of the Community Rule.
 She shows that the Damascus Document closely follows the text of the Community Rule, and specifically of the sections 1QS V-VII.
-Also she shows that the long Fourth Admonition in the Damascus Document is basically an elaboration of the passage 1QS V,l-7a.
+Also she shows that the long Fourth Admonition in the Damascus Document is basically an elaboration of the passage 1QS V, l-7a.

 Nevertheless, she also argues that this relationship between the two documents doesn’t end there, because there also appears to be a complex interplay between these two documents.
 A later passage in the Community Rule (1QS VIII-IX) might have been composed as a reaction to the rewriting/reinterpretation that was offered by the Damascus Document, as mentioned above.
 So, at a later stage, these two documents appear to be in a dialogue with each other.

 The figure of the Teacher of Righteousness is well known from the Damascus Document, and yet he is not mentioned in the Community Rule as such.
 So he may be a later figure in this community.